I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/mpiodisk/ns-mpiodisk-_mpio_devinstance_health_info.md

 ## Members

-`DevInstanceHealthPackets`

-A field that returns an array with health information about all the available instances of multi-path disks.
-The number of elements of the array is given by <i>NbrDevInfoPkts</i> and each element of the array is an instance of the MPIO_DEVINSTANCE_HEALTH_CLASS structure.

 `NumberDevInstancePackets`

 An unsigned 32-bitfield that returns the number of health packets that are available and that correspond to the number of available path instances associated with all multi-path disks.